sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part2.md

 This approach has many drawbacks.
 Since there is no centralized definition and the solution relies on naming conventions, it can be hard to identify the interface in complex entities.
 It is also hard to document an interface without a central definition.
 The interface is not only repeated for every entity that uses it, but also in every instantiation.
-All this duplicated code makes it very cumbersome to maintain the code.
-If you need to change the type or name of an element of the interface, this requires edits in many files, even in architectures that just pass the interface to an instantiation.
+All this duplicated code is very cumbersome to maintain.
+E.g., changing the type or name of an element of the interface requires edits in many files, even in architectures that just pass the interface to an instantiation.
 This situation is unacceptable for a language that highly values strong typing and early bug detection, language level support for interfaces is needed.

-Over the years designers have developed workarounds to model interfaces in VHDL.
+Over the years, designers have developed workarounds to model interfaces in VHDL.
 One solution is to model the interface as a record.
 But different elements of a record cannot have different port directions.
 There are two solutions to this problem: model this record as “inout” or split the record into multiple records, one for each port direction.
 The latter method is often called the Gaisler method<sup id="bref3"> [3](#ref3)</sup>.